 Daniel Wolfe is a prolific director with a bold, subversive vision.
 Through his award-winning work in commercials, music videos and long-form films, he has gained a formidable reputation as a pioneer, consistently pushing the boundaries of his form.

-Daniel joined Somesuch in 2010, and is originally from Manchester, England.
+Daniel is originally from Manchester, England.
 He is currently based in Los Angeles, where he is developing his second feature film.